 Berg Lake Trail Backcountry Camping Reservations

-Starting October 1, reservations for the following season are available for the Berg Lake Trail in Mount Robson Provincial Park and must be made online.
-To meet demand for this world class destination, the Berg Lake Trail is 100% reservable.
+For the 2021 season, reservations for the Berg Lake Trail in Mount Robson Provincial Park will open January 2021 and must be made online.
+To meet demand for this world-class destination, the Berg Lake Trail is 100% reservable in advance of arrival.
 A limited number of spots may be available in person at the park when individuals fail to show up for their reservation.
 This capacity is limited and not guaranteed.

 Accepted at Robson Meadows, Robson River and Lucerne.
 First-come, first-served sites are also available.

 Group Camping Reservations